kyma-project/kyma/docs/application-connector/docs/051-cr-apllicationmapping.md

 ## Sample custom resource

-This is a sample resource in which the ApplicationMapping enables the `test` Application in the `production` Environment:
+This is a sample ApplicationMapping resource which enables the `test` Application in the `production` Namespace:

 ```
 apiVersion: applicationconnector.kyma-project.io/v1alpha1